Know your GSM timestable

 The combined upholstery weight is the total weight of all the fillings used in a square metre of the mattress upholstery.
 If we take for granted that for this retail price you should be looking at around 3000 GSM of premium upholstery this description tells you very little.
 In reality, it could be a paltry 1200 GSM and you will have no recourse because you weren’t told otherwise.

 Polyester is amongst the cheapest mattress components you can get.
 Usually, given names like premium white fibre or anti-allergenic white fibre, it is still polyester and it is still cheap.
 If this component forms the bulk of the upholstery you are paying top whack for a cheap mattress.
 However, we don’t know for sure because the actual weight is not given.
+The minimum would be 300GSM and the likely maximum 1500GSM.

 3. What is the GSM of the cotton?